| Type: | Package |

 Where present, two partially crossed factors are illustrated on the diagram with a dotted line connecting them.

-This feature can be excluded using the showpartialRLS
+This feature can be excluded using the showpartialRLS option.

 The maximum number of possible levels of each generalised factor, along with the actual number present in the design and the "skeleton ANOVA" degrees of freedom, can be included in the randomisation object label on the Hasse diagram.